gyanl/ergo/_notes/Exercise - Final Project.md

 **Prototyping and Evaluation (5 points)** measures the ability to translate ergonomic insights into tangible design improvements and includes testing with users to assess usability or comfort.

-Finally, **Documentation of Process and Outcome (5 points)** examines how clearly and effectively the project is communicated—covering research, prototypes, findings, and the overall coherence between research, design, and final outcomes.
+Finally, **Documentation of Process and Outcome (5 points)** examines how clearly and effectively the project is presented—covering research, prototypes, findings, and the overall coherence between research, design, and final outcomes.